 Overview of Whole Cow Purchasing

-Importance of Knowing Cow Price and Weight
+Why Knowing Cow Price and Weight Matters

-Factors Influencing Cow Price
+Factors that Affect Cow Price

 Breed and Origin